sunshinescience/sunshinescience.github.io/_posts/2019-08-24-scrape-crowd-funding-part1.md

 <p align="center"><img src="/assets/img/fundrazr_data_set_accidents.png"></p>

 ### Final thoughts
 We have created a data set in Python using Scrapy.
 However, there would still be a lot of work needed to clean up the data before it could be used for analysis.
-And, if the website were to change, the code in the spider would also need to change.
-Multiple spiders could be made for each web page you may want to scrape.
+And, if the website were to change, the code in the spider would also need to change, thus the code could be maintained a little bit better.

 If anyone finds this information useful, please feel free to share this.
 Or, should anyone have insight on best practice/implementations, please send me an email.

 <center>Happy coding!<center>